Click on each slide to learn more.

 In our lab, we are developing experimental tools and theoretical models to create the new field of terradynamics that describe complex locomotor-terrain interactions to better understand animal locomotion and improve robot locomotion in complex terrains.

-Analogous to aero- and hydrodynamics, advancement of movement science by creating terradynamics is an interdisciplinary undertaking.
+Analogous to aero- and hydrodynamics, creating terradynamics is an interdisciplinary undertaking at the interface of biology, robotics, and physics.
 Our group have people with diverse backgrounds in (but not limited to) engineering, mechanics, physics, biology, applied math, and computer science, where each individual has his/her own research domains, but also benefits from the interdisciplinary environment.

 If you have interests and/or skills in any of the following, you may find a good fit with our lab.

 - Contact Mechanics / Dynamics

 - Dynamical Systems Modeling / Multibody Dynamics Simulation